Headache or Migraine

 Migraines fall into this category and are characterized by varying intensity.
 They are often accompanied by nausea and sensitivity to light, sound, or smells.
 Sometimes, migraines are preceded by warning symptoms.

-If medical evaluations do not identify any disease or injury, or if treatments fail to provide expected improvement, it is likely that the brain plays a role in generating or contributing to the pain or illness.
+Instead, if medical evaluations do not identify any disease or injury, or if treatments fail to provide expected improvement, it is likely that the brain is generating or contributing to the pain.
 This is called a neuroplastic symptom.
+It results from changes in neural pathways linked to past or present stress or other life challenges (often not fully recognized).
+The good news is, these patterns can be reversed through neuroplastic healing.

 Take the Neuroplastic Symptoms Self-Assessment Questionnaire